oncase/fullstack-challenge/readme.md

 ## Rules

 1. Your code should be made available in a public or private repository, on your personal github or bitbucket;
-2. Send the link to raniel.silva@oncase.com.br and felipe.farias@oncase.com.br;
+2. Send the link to enrique.laborao@oncase.com.br
 3. We use React and Python, but you can feel free to choose other technologies;

 ## Challenge